savermyas/docker-mendelson-as2/README.md

    2. Edit passwords files in the directory "image/custom/"
    3. Run the command:

         docker-compose up

    4. Look for port mappings with command:

         docker ps -l

       or

         docker inspect as2

-   5. Use browser and vncviewer with appropriate ports, watch logs in wd folder
+   5. Use browser and vncviewer with appropriate ports and password from step 2, watch logs in wd folder

 Links